VelislavKarastoychev/euriklis-validator/DOCUMENTATION.md

 38. has_length_in_closed_range(number, number) - tests if the value property of the curren validator instance is a string or an array or an object in the closed range [a, b], where the a and the b are the arguments of the method.

-39. is_this_string_contains_expression_k_times({expression: string, count: integer}) - tests if the value property of the current validator instance is string, tests if the string contains the expression value k times , where the k is the value of the count property of the object argument of the method.
-This method accept also a string argument.
-If the argument of the method is a string, then the k is assumed to be equals to 1.
+39. is_this_string_contains_expression_k_times({expression: string, count: integer}) - tests if the value property of the current validator instance is string, checks if the string contains the expression value k times , where the k is the value of the count property of the object argument in the method.
+This method allows also a string argument.
+If the argument of the method is a string, then the count is assumed to be equals to 1.

 Example:
 ```js